TMJ stands for temporomandibular joint. This joint acts as a sliding hinge that connects your jaw to your skull.

 close your mouth

 Popping or grating when chewing or moving your jaw

-While TMJ is generally temporary and there are many possible solutions, you should consider seeing your dentist if your pain is persistent or you are unable to open or close your jaw completely.
-Your dentist will be educated on the causes, and possible treatments of TMJ and will help to guide you on the right path.
+While TMJ is generally temporary and there are many possible solutions, you should consider seeing your dentist if your pain is persistent or if you are unable to open or close your jaw completely.
+Your dentist will be knowledgable about the potential causes and possible treatments of TMJ and will help to guide you on the right path to relief.

 The disk is damaged or deteriorates